Jacques Brel Is Alive and Well and Living in Paris (film): Reception

-Three decades later, when the film was released in the U.S. on DVD by Kino on Video, reaction was still negative.
 Glenn Erickson of DVD Talk wrote, "As interpreted here, the revue format has the same pacing problems that a stack of music videos would have if there were not enough variety.
-Many of the songs are amusing or emotional, but after a while too many seem similar - a plaintive half-melody that slowly rises in intensity and volume, until the singer is practically screaming.
-The elaborate scene changes don't help the fact that we're not seeing live performances - the frantic singers are mouthing to playback, which robs the material of its stage immediacy."
+Many of the songs are amusing or emotional, but after a while too many seem similar—a plaintive half-melody that slowly rises in intensity and volume, until the singer is practically screaming.
+The elaborate scene changes don't help the fact that we're not seeing live performances—the frantic singers are mouthing to playback, which robs the material of its stage immediacy."

 Writing in The Boston Globe, Ed Siegel called the film "the biggest dud of all" in the American Film Theatre series and added, "As directed by Denis Heroux, Brel looks like an amateurish version of Hair."
+Film critic Kevin Thomas said "the look and feel of the film is dreary; sets are far too literal, yet their transparent artificiality makes them mesh badly with occasional natural locations; Heroux's direction is flat and static when it should be lively and exhilarating; above all, the film desperately needs stylization, direction with some sort of unifying personal vision."